 Covid testing for travellers has ‘outlived its usefulness’ as measures scrapped

-Double-vaccinated travellers will no longer need to take a coronavirus test when arriving in the UK as the policy has “outlived its usefulness”, the Transport Secretary has said.
+Double-vaccinated travellers will no longer be required to take a coronavirus test when arriving in the UK from February 11, the Transport Secretary has said, in a boost for half-term holidays.

-Grant Shapps said post-arrival lateral flow tests will no longer be required as restrictions were “firmly placed in the past”.

-He told the Commons the move would help the aviation industry to “take back to the skies”.
+Grant Shapps said the policy of post-arrival lateral flow tests had “outlived its usefulness”, telling the Commons on Monday that the change would help the aviation industry to “take back to the skies”.

 Mr Shapps told MPs that the definition of fully vaccinated as “two doses of an approved vaccination or one dose of a Janssen vaccine” would remain for now.